Skip to navigation Skip to content

 • this will not be made up within the care period despite the child being made available to them.

-A below 14% care decision allows for backdating for more than 28 days if the customer advises Child Support of the change within a reasonable period of time.
+A below 14% care decision allows for backdating for more than 28 days if the customer advises Child Support of the change within a reasonable time.
 Record the care type in Cuba as Below 14% care.

 Court order, parenting plan or written agreement + Read more ...